 The Australia payments market size reached USD 806.4 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 1,341.7 Billion by 2033, exhibiting a growth rate (CAGR) of 5.3% during 2025-2033.
+Looking forward, the market is expected to reach USD 1,341.7 Billion by 2033, exhibiting a growth rate (CAGR) of 5.3% during 2025-2033.
 The market is influenced by elements such as widespread digital uptake, a rise in mobile payment usage, the emergence of buy-now-pay-later options, innovations in secure transaction technology, the growing prominence of contactless payment methods, robust regulatory backing, and an increasing consumer desire for quick, efficient, and seamless payment solutions across various sectors.

 Report Attribute